fbpx

 Is Video Podcasting Right for You?

-Video podcasting has great perks when it comes to growing your audience, but it also requires extra leg work.
-Whether or not it’s right for you depends on if you feel like you can take it on.
+Video podcasting has great perks when it comes to growing your audience, but it also requires extra legwork.
+Whether or not it’s right for you depends on whether you feel like you can take it on.

 For more podcasting tips and resources, make sure you’re signed up for my newsletter.